mouseless/baked/docs/architecture/application.md

 These phases come from layers using `GetPhases()` method of `ILayer`.
 In the above example, `HttpServerLayer` (ASP.NET Core) introduced these three phases.

-At the beginning of each phase, application initializes it by providing an `ApplicationContext` instance.
+When construction phase collection and sorting execution order, application sets the `ApplicationContext` of each phase.
 This way each phase can add/get certain objects to/from the context, such as `IServiceCollection`, `IMiddlewareCollection`, `IEndpointRouteBuilder` etc.

 > :warning:
 >